IgnisAstrorum/JWST_completeness/README.md

 Configuring the program can be done entirely from the configuration file source_insertion.config, for more information on that refer to the config_info.txt

-#Notes/Bugs:
+## Notes/Bugs:
-- the mask generation code uses a large amount of ram (up to 11 GB in my case)
+- The mask generation code uses a large amount of ram (up to 11 GB in my case)